imperiohub-dev/sh-scripting/README.md

 ## 🤝 Contributing

-Feel free to add new scripts and utilities!
-Follow the existing structure:
+Want to add a new script?
+It's easy!

-1. Place reusable functions in `lib/`
+**Quick steps:**
-2. Create script-specific code in `scripts/[category]/`
+1. Create your script in `scripts/[category]/`
-3. Add templates in `templates/[category]/`
+2. Add it to the registry in [run.sh](run.sh)
-4. Update documentation
+3. Done!
+It will appear in the interactive menu

+**For detailed instructions**, see [CONTRIBUTING.md](CONTRIBUTING.md) which includes:
+- How to structure your script
+- Using the library functions
+- Registering scripts in the launcher
+- Best practices and examples
+- Complete templates

 ## 📄 License